Shuijing725/Shuijing725.github.io/_pages/about.md

 Research Interests:
 ---
 My goal is to enable robots to move beyond tool-like roles and instead collaborate with us as partners.
-Toward this goal, my research treats humans, the end-users and beneficiaries of robots, as essential stakeholders in robot learning.
+To achieve **trustworthy human-robot partnership**, my research puts humans at the center of robot learning.
-My work is centered around **in-the-wild learning and deployment of human-centered robotics** that infer and support human needs in the open world, operate robustly alongside human crowds, and adapt efficiently through natural interactions with humans.
+My work is centered around in-the-wild learning and deployment of human-centered robotics that **communicates** with humans, **collaborates** alongside humans, and **continually adapts** to changes in human environments.

 My long term vision is to establish **a foundamental human-centered robot learning paradigm** that empowers capable and socially aware robot partners in everyday life.
-Advancing human-centered robot learning requires expanding robot capabilities in human-centric tasks, training robots with data that reflect human values, and fostering trustworthy human–robot communication.
+Advancing human-centered robot learning requires expanding robot capabilities in human-centric tasks, training robots with data that reflect human values, and improving the explainability of robot behaviors.

 I advocate for robot learning from the people, with the people, and for the people.

-**I'm open to research discussion and collaboration, please feel free to get in touch!**
+*I'm open to research discussion and collaboration, please feel free to get in touch!*

 Outreach
 ---